“One of a kind delicious soup dish. Apparently, this soup is very popular as Hotpot soup base, esp in Hong Kong.”

 You might hate eating food with coriander, and also find it weird and unimaginable to have century eggs cooked in soup… but that’s not the case in this soup dish..
-Such combination in my soup might sounds unappealing but it’s indeed very aromatic and delicious to be consumed.
-And don’t be surprised, this is one of the most popular options of hot pot soup base to be ordered in many hotpot restaurants in Hong Kong.
-I was initially in doubt with such soup option, too, but looking at so many of the reviews of experienced diners, they actually well commented and recommended this soup base for hotpot meal.
-Hence, I think it won’t go wrong to go with the choice of majority, esp the locals’ recommendation.
-I tried the soup when first time I had my hotpot meal in Hong Kong’s restaurant named Tao Heung.
+Such combination in my soup might sound unappealing but it was indeed very aromatic and delicious to consume.
+And don’t be surprised, this was one of the most popular options of hot pot soup base in many restaurants in Hong Kong.
+I was initially in doubt with such soup option, too, but looking at so many of the reviews from those experienced diners, they actually well commented this as hot pot soup base.
+Hence, I thought it wouldn’t go wrong to go with the choice of majority, esp the locals’ recommendation.
+So I tried the soup the very first time when I had my hotpot meal in Hong Kong.
 And, it surprised me pleasantly.
 It was such a delicious soup with natural aromas and sweetness yielded from the corianders and century eggs in the soup!

-I couldn’t find this soup when back to Singapore.
-So, I thought I should try making this impressive soup dish at home.
-And, here’s the positive result yielded from my home-cooking Coriander & Century Egg Soup!
+I couldn’t find this soup when came back to Singapore.
+I thought I should just try to cook at home.
+And, here we go!

-Besides its refreshing aromas, you wont actually taste much of the coriander from the soup.
+Besides its refreshing aromas, you wouldn’t actually taste much of the coriander in the soup.
 It’s not obvious.
-And this soup yields natural sweetness with both the main ingredients as well as an addition of water chestnuts that for sure satisfy your taste bud.
-With the addition of water chestnuts, this soup provides better cooling effects, at the same time, adds natural sweetness to it.
+And this soup yielded natural sweetness with both the main ingredients as well as an addition of water chestnuts.
+That for sure able to satisfy your taste bud.
+Yes, with the addition of water chestnuts, this soup provides better cooling effect, at the same time, adds natural sweetness to it.
 So it’s not necessary to use it as hotspot soup base, just drink up during meals, like we did.

-A bunch of coriander leaves (also named Chinese parsley or cilantro), trimmed root and rinsed
+A bunch of coriander leaves (also named Chinese parsley), trimmed root and rinsed

 10 pieces of water chestnuts, peeled and soaked in water for 1 hour